quicwg/base-drafts/draft-ietf-quic-tls.md

 # Error Codes {#errors}

-This document defines error codes from the error code space used in
+This section defines error codes from the error code space used in
 {{QUIC-TRANSPORT}}.

 The following error codes are defined when TLS is used for the crypto handshake: